What is Botox?

 How long does jaw slimming with Botox last?

 The effects of Botox injections for TMJ disorder and a widened jaw are not immediate.
-In conventional use as a wrinkle-reducer, Botox takes 5 to 7 days to reach peak effectiveness.
-When used in the masseter muscle, the drug can take two or more weeks to improve jaw shape and comfort level.
-Doctors who utilize Botox for jaw slimming and TMJD usually expect improvements to continue for four to six weeks when they reach their optimal level.
+In conventional use as a wrinkle-reducer, Botox usually takes 7-14 days to see full results; however, for the jaw area due to the strength of the muscles, full efficacy can take up to one months or 30 days especially for the initial treatment.
+Doctors who utilize Botox for jaw slimming and TMJ usually expect improvements to continue for four to six weeks when they reach their optimal level.
 Results may last from 3 to 5 months.

 How Can Botox Be Used To Slim The Jawline?